mattunderscorechampion/yaef/README.md

 Yaef
 ====

-Yet another event framewor.
+Yet another event framework.
 An event framework that can be used to dispatch and listen for events.

 Status
 ======

 Incomplete.

+Outstanding:
++ Event queue
++ Event bus/dispatcher
++ Event loop
++ Samples